alex-esc/getsetupesc/update.md

 ## Get uptaded by e-mail

-I recommend using iftt, or blogtrottr
+To get email updates you must use a 3rd party program to check the rss feed for you.
+I recommend using iftt, or blogtrottr.

 <https://ifttt.com/>